 To celebrate the MMO’s tenth anniversary, we’ve decided to take a stroll down memory lane and provide you with ten facts from the game’s rich history.
 Some may be familiar to you World of Tanks veterans, but we’re sure you’ll learn a thing or two about the early days of Wargaming’s golden child.
 Personally, I learned that The Offspring’s former labelmates NOFX poked fun at their fondness for going ‘whoooaaa’ in choruses with a short song called ‘Whoa on the Whoas‘.
-Amazing the places research can take you.
+Amazing the places that research around war games can take you.

 So, without further ado, here are ten facts about World of Tanks that you might not have known.